 Include links to related sites or video clips related to the new material.

 Utilize a variety of materials (audio clips, video files, images, animations, etc.) to help students relate new material to their past experience.
-Check with a textbook publisher for materials designed for Sakai.
+Check with a textbook publisher for materials designed for Canvas.

 Develop a visual map for each course module and show how topics relate to one another.